-- 145. With particular regard to the Philadelphia County Board of Elections, the Board would not permit the Trump Campaign's watchers to be within 6 feet of "all aspects" of the pre-canvassing process in direct contravention of Commonwealth Court Judge Christine Fizzano Cannon's November 5, 2020 Order "requiring that all candidates, watchers, or candidate representatives be permitted to be present for the canvassing process pursuant to 25 P.S. § 2650 and/or 25 P.S. § 3146.8 and be permitted to observe all aspects of the canvassing process within 6 feet."
+152. In Philadelphia County, the Board of Elections would not permit any Trump Campaign watcher to be within 6 feet of "all aspects" of the pre-canvassing process in direct contravention of Commonwealth Court Judge Christine Fizzano Cannon's November 5, 2020 Order "requiring that all candidates, watchers, or candidate representatives be permitted to be present for the canvassing process pursuant to 25 P.S. § 2650 and/or 25 P.S. § 3146.8 and be permitted to observe all aspects of the canvassing process within 6 feet."
 See In Re: Canvassing Observation, 11/05/2020 Order, 1094 C.D.
 2020 (Pa.
 Commw.
 Ct.
+2020).

-2020). - allow watcher to be within 6 feet by 10:30 a.m., but at 10:35 a.m. the workers were denied entry.
-Instead, the Board sent all of the workers on a break (previously workers received breaks on a rolling basis), and the Commissioners met offsite.
+153. The Order required the Philadelphia Board of Elections to comply and allow the watcher to be within 6 feet by 10:30 a.m., but at 10:35 a.m. the watchers were denied entry.
+Instead, the Board sent all the workers on a break (previously workers received breaks on a rolling basis), while the Commissioners met offsite.
 Two hours later the workers returned, and the watchers were allowed to be within 6 feet, but within 6 feet of the first row of counters only.
 Within a short period of time, the workers began working at other rows that were well-beyond 6-feet, rendering it impossible for watchers to observe the rows that were more than 25-feet beyond the area where watchers were allowed.
-Moreover, during the course of the entire period, the workers repeatedly removed ballots, sometimes over 100 feet away, to do something with them, which the Trump Campaign's watchers were unable to observe.
+Moreover, during the entire period, the workers repeatedly removed ballots, sometimes over 100 feet away, to do something with them, which the Trump Campaign's watchers were unable to observe.